spawnmarvel/linux-and-azure/azure-extra-linux-vm/rabbitmq-server/README.md

 https://www.rabbitmq.com/configure.html#env-variable-interpolation

-Ok, then we have all the basis stuff up and running, but that took some time, lets make it quicker using definitions.json
+Ok, then we have all the basis stuff up and running, but that can take some time, lets make it quicker using definitions.json

 ## definitions.json